 The Board of Directors is the governing collegial body which governs, administers, represents and defends the interests and goals of the association.
 It comprises the President, Vice President, Secretary, Treasurer and the members elected by the General Assembly, who hold their office for free.
 The Board may establish permanent or temporary working groups led by some of the members to do the monitoring of specific issues or develop projects.

 The chairman of Horitzó Europa chairs and represents the association legally and convenes and chairs the meetings of the General Assembly and the Board.
 He is assisted in his work by the Vice-President.

-Victor Solé Ferioli is the current president of Horitzó Europa since November 2016.
-He was preceded by Kolja Bienert, who chaired the association since March 2010, taking over from Florence Jacquey, who had chaired the association since its founding in January 2008.
+Albert Royo-Mariné is the current president of Horitzó Europa since September 2020.
+He was preceded by Victor Solé Ferioli, elected president in November 2016 replacing Kolja Bienert, who chaired the association since March 2010, taking over from Florence Jacquey, who had chaired the association since its founding in January 2008.

 The economic status

 Horitzó Europa is mostly funded by the contribution of its members.
 Exceptionally, the association may receive additional resources coming from donations as well as public and private grants.
 The treasurer guards the funds of the association and controls its use in a transparent manner.
 The accounts of the association are always available to its members and the auditing bodies at its request.